bachvo01/Caesar-Cipher/README.md

 A Caesar cipher is a simple method of encoding messages.
 Caesar ciphers use a substitution method where letters in the alphabet are shifted by some fixed number of spaces to yield an encoding alphabet.

+This was the first documented use of a substitution cipher for military purposes.
+Substitution ciphers, as the name suggests, encrypt messages by replacing the original characters with different characters.
+This is in contrast to a transposition cipher, in which the characters remain the same, but they are transposed or rearranged to create an anagram.

+Caesar shifted each letter of his message three letters to the right to produce what could be called the ciphertext. <br></br>

 A Caesar cipher with a shift of
 1
 1 would encode an A as a B, an M as an N, and a Z as an A, and so on.
 The method is named after Roman leader Julius Caesar, who used it in his private correspondence.